-Sinners and Saints — it was a 2010 action flick starring Johnny Strong (among others) has some pretty good gun-handling moments scenes in it.
-Help us dissect one of them in this evening’s Friday Night Gun Fights.
+Sinners and Saints — the 2010 action flick starring Johnny Strong and Jolene Blalock (among others, with appearances by at least on “industry” guy in the form of Sonny Puzikas) that has some good gun-handling moments scenes in it.
+We’ll dissect one of them in this evening’s Friday Night Gun Fights.
+Breach-Bang-Clear

-Sinners and Saints is a New Orleans-based police drama that seems to involve a combination of departmental corruption, disillusioned combat veterans, and a particularly tired stereotype of evil private security contractors.
-(A few of our Minions have worked as real-life PMCs, and none of them have done anything nearly as cool, or immoral, as what Hollywood imagines, but you prob’ly knew that already.)
+Sinners and Saints is a New Orleans-based police drama that seems to involve a combination of departmental corruption, disillusioned combat veterans and a particularly tired stereotype of evil private security contractors.
+(A few of Breach-Bang-Clear’s Minions and other wretched contributors have worked as real-life PMCs, and none of them have done anything nearly as cool, or immoral, as what Hollywood imagines, but you prob’ly knew that already.)
 If you haven’t seen the movie, we’re not recommending you drop anything to go watch it.
 But it did feature at least one pretty good shootout, which we’re going to discuss here.

 This gunfight involves our protagonist, Detective Sean Riley, and his partner Detective Ganz confronting the movie’s main villain – an ex-pat gang banger who, apparently, takes his fashion cues from Eminem.
 Regardless, the good guys stumbling on a rather “heated” interrogation leads to an open gunfight in the street with some surprisingly well-equipped bad guys.

 Note: the timelines we show are from this particular clip.
 If it goes wonky or Facebook puts the KAY-bawsh on it, then you might have to adjust fire a bit.

 SINNERS AND SAINT: THE GOOD